elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-significance-of-corner-conditions-in-architectural-design.md

 url: /learn/education-studies/questions/what-is-the-significance-of-corner-conditions-in-architectural-design
 score: -1.0
 related_article1:
-    id: 169173
+    id: 169179
     title: >-
-        In what ways do power relationships manifest in design, particularly in terms of control and domination?
+        What are the technical aspects of architectural representation techniques, such as sketching and diagramming?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-do-power-relationships-manifest-in-design-particularly-in-terms-of-control-and-domination
+    url: /learn/education-studies/questions/what-are-the-technical-aspects-of-architectural-representation-techniques-such-as-sketching-and-diagramming
 related_article2:
-    id: 169181
+    id: 169174
     title: >-
-        What is the relationship between architectural theories and the design process?
+        How does human perception influence the interpretation of space in architecture?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-relationship-between-architectural-theories-and-the-design-process
+    url: /learn/education-studies/questions/how-does-human-perception-influence-the-interpretation-of-space-in-architecture
 related_article3:
-    id: 169176
+    id: 169179
     title: >-
-        How does nonobjectivity in art contribute to the understanding of abstract volumetric space?
+        What are the technical aspects of architectural representation techniques, such as sketching and diagramming?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-nonobjectivity-in-art-contribute-to-the-understanding-of-abstract-volumetric-space
+    url: /learn/education-studies/questions/what-are-the-technical-aspects-of-architectural-representation-techniques-such-as-sketching-and-diagramming
 related_article4:
-    id: 169182
+    id: 169174
     title: >-
-        How do cultural factors influence architectural design and the consideration of diverse needs and values?
+        How does human perception influence the interpretation of space in architecture?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-cultural-factors-influence-architectural-design-and-the-consideration-of-diverse-needs-and-values
+    url: /learn/education-studies/questions/how-does-human-perception-influence-the-interpretation-of-space-in-architecture
 related_article5:
-    id: 169172
+    id: 169179
     title: >-
-        How do aesthetic and formal conditions influence the meeting of planes in architecture?
+        What are the technical aspects of architectural representation techniques, such as sketching and diagramming?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-aesthetic-and-formal-conditions-influence-the-meeting-of-planes-in-architecture
+    url: /learn/education-studies/questions/what-are-the-technical-aspects-of-architectural-representation-techniques-such-as-sketching-and-diagramming
 ---

 &nbsp;